charles-witherspoon/automatic-aquaponic-system/README.md

 ```
 git clone https://github.com/charles-witherspoon/automatic-aquaponic-system.git
 ```
-Move the files in the automatic-aquaponic-system/php folder to /var/www/html/ on the pi device
+Move the files in the automatic-aquaponic-system/php folder to /var/www/html/ on the pi device; make sure to update the database file location in each of the PHP files

 Put dist/automatic-aquaponic-system files in /var/www/html/
 ```